-"You have to make sure it merits them playing,” said offensive coordinator Kevin Wilson.
 "But we’ve always felt like it helps in backup play and special teams.”

 Both Hurst and Trice have been a boost to a special teams unit that struggled across the board last season.
 Trice, also OU’s third safety in nickel packages, owns the blocked punt, while Hurst has recorded three tackles in kickoff coverage already.